 How to photograph a sweater on a hanger

-Due to the variation in sizes, styles and fabrics a sweater can have, choosing the right method of presentation to appeal to your customer base is crucial.
-In this fashion product photography tutorial, we will teach you to to effectively style a sweater (or jumper for our UK readers) on a hanger for your web store.
+Due to the variation in sizes, styles and fabrics a sweater can have, choosing the right way to present one is crucial in showcasing your brand style.
+In this fashion product photography tutorial, we will teach you to to effectively style a sweater on a hanger for your web store.